Baptistemontan/leptos_i18n/docs/book/src/declare/06_foreign_keys.md

 }
 ```

-This will just rename the key:
+This will just rename the key.

 ```rust
 t!(i18n, new_key, new_count = move || 1); // -> "one item"
 t!(i18n, new_key, new_count = move || 2); // -> "2 items"
 ```

-> **note**: for the `count` arg to plurals/ranges, the value provided must be single variable (whitespaces around are supported though).
+> **note**: for the `count` arg to plurals/ranges, the value provided must be a single variable (whitespaces around are supported though).

 Or by an actual value: